OVO Athletic Centre

 The OVO Athletic Centre, formerly the BioSteel Centre and the Toronto Raptors Training Centre, is a basketball practice facility in Toronto, Ontario, Canada.
 Opened on February 10, 2016, the facility is home to the Toronto Raptors of the National Basketball Association (NBA), and owned by the team's owner, Maple Leaf Sports & Entertainment (MLSE).
 It is located on leased public land in Exhibition Place, near Dufferin Street and the Gardiner Expressway, west of downtown.
 It is named for October's Very Own, the Canadian lifestyle brand founded by Aubrey "Drake" Graham, Oliver El-Khatib, and Noah "40" Shebib.

 Facility

-The 68000 sqft two-storey facility has two full-size basketball courts, locker rooms, training and medical facilities, player amenities, and a "technologically advanced cognitive operations centre" powered by IBM Watson, which consolidates and analyzes data from many sources and represented through the centre's interactive displays and on mobile devices.
+The 68000 sqft two-storey facility has two full-size basketball courts, locker rooms, training and medical facilities, player amenities, and a "technologically advanced cognitive operations centre" powered by IBM Watson, which consolidates and analyzes data for display on the centre's displays and on mobile devices.

 Along with the Raptors, Canada Basketball and Raptors 905, the Raptors NBA G League affiliate team based in Mississauga, also use the facility.
 A section of the facility is reserved for MLSE, another is for community use and the basketball courts are shared between MLSE and community use.